Preconditioning Parametrized Linear Systems: Numerical Experiments

-achieves this; see \cite{AnthBeat10,BeatGuge14} for more details.
-IRKA \cite{GugeAnth08} finds the optimal interpolation points by alternatingly computing (\ref{eq:V})--(\ref{eq:W}) for a given set of interpolation points $\{s_j\}$ and computing a new set $\{s_j\}$ given $\MV_r$ and $\MW_r$; see \cite{BeatGuge09,GugeAnth04,GugeAnth08,ML67}.
-Since it may take many iterations until IRKA converges to the final set of interpolation points $\{s_j\}$, many shifted systems must be solved in computing (\ref{eq:V}) and (\ref{eq:W}).
-We refer to the set of shifts for an IRKA iteration as a {\em batch}.
+achieves this; see \cite{AnthBeat10,AntBG20} for more details.
+IRKA \cite{GugeAnth08} finds the optimal interpolation points by alternatingly computing (\ref{eq:V})--(\ref{eq:W}) for a given set of interpolation points $\{s_j\}$ and computing a new set $\{s_j\}$ given $\MV_r$ and $\MW_r$; for details and some variants of IRKA, see \cite{GugeAnth08,AntBG20,BeaG12,HokMag2018,xu2010optimal,bunse-gerstner2009hom,wyatt2012issues}.
+Since IRKA may take many iterations to converge to the final set of interpolation points $\{s_j\}$, many shifted systems must be solved in computing (\ref{eq:V}) and (\ref{eq:W}).
+Each set of shifts for an IRKA iteration is called a {\em batch}.

 Efficient solution of (\ref{eq:V})--(\ref{eq:W}) is an important research topic.
 In \cite{BeatGuge12}, inexact solves within a Petrov-Galerkin framework are used.
-In \cite{AhujdeSt12}, the recycling BiCG algorithm is proposed for parametric model order reduction.
-This is extended to recycling BiCGSTAB for parametric model reduction in \cite{AhujBenn15}.
+In \cite{AhujdeSt12}, the recycling BiCG algorithm is proposed for model reduction, which is extended to recycling BiCGSTAB for parametric model reduction in \cite{AhujBenn15}.
 Further discussion of recycling Krylov subspace methods for model reduction applications can be found in \cite{FengBenn09, FengBenn13}.

-We give results for one set of matrices, Flow, from \cite{repo15}.
-These matrices arise in a simulation of the heat exchange between a solid body and a fluid flow.
+We give results for one set of matrices, Flow, from \cite{reporedirect15}.
+These matrices arise in a simulation of the heat exchange between a solid body and a fluid flow, and background on this benchmark problem can be found in \cite{reporedirect15}.
 Rather than using computational fluid dynamics, which is quite expensive, a flow region with a given velocity profile is used \cite{MoosRudn04}.
 However, this requires a much larger number of elements, and model reduction is used to make the simulation efficient \cite{MoosRudn04}.
-For more information see \cite{repo15,MoosRudn04, RudnKorv02}.
-The model reduction involves sparse matrices $\MA$ and $\ME$, where $n = 9$ $669$.
+For more information see \cite{KorRud2005,MoosRudn04,reporedirect15, RudnKorv02}.
+The matrices $\MA,\ME\in \Rmn nn$ are sparse with $n=9~669$.
+Although $\MA$ is not symmetric, it turns out that the shifts remain real for the three steps of IRKA used here.
 We use three batches of six shifts, which are real and range from $O(1)$ to $O(10^4)$.
 The shifts for the Flow matrices are provided in Table \ref{table:FlowShifts}.